zapling/atreus62/README.md

 ## Layout

-The layout consists of two layers.
-The Function layer is accesible while holding the `Fn` key.
+The layout consists of three layers.
+The function layer is accesible while holding the `Fn` key.

 ### Layer: 0 (Normal)

+The default layer, has most of the keys that you would want.

 ```
 ,-----------------------------------------.              ,-----------------------------------------.